 Another French manual, this one from 1754 has a few variations on the care of the sword.

-To brighten the hilt of a sword, you must first scrub it with wet ashes, then with crushed coal.
+To brighten the hilt of a sword, you must first scrub it with wet ashes, then with crushed charcoal.
 You then wipe with a few rags, and to give it a perfect shine you must scrub it with tripoli powder.
 When the saber has been thoroughly cleaned, you only need to scrub the hilt with Tripoli each time it is used.
 (This is not unlike how Japanese swords are cleaned after use, using uchiko powder and oil)

 To preserve the polish and shine of the blade, and prevent it from rusting, you must once in a while soak a small rag in oil and scrub the blade with it.